 Favorite WOW Travel Moment: Snorkeling with whale sharks—the world’s biggest fish—off the coast of Mexico.

-Doug, 17, has also been to 54 countries, and he has made a lot of friends along the way.
+Doug, 20, has been to 57 countries, and he has made a lot of friends along the way.
 His best tip for meeting kids in other countries?
 Bring a soccer ball.
 “You can even leave the soccer ball with them when you go home, so they remember you.”
 Read more of Doug’s advice in our Ask a Teenager series.

 Favorite WOW Travel Moment: Paragliding over Masada, in Israel.